 - Many people with cancer can fly safely, however as with all medical conditions, discussing your plans with your doctor first is essential.
 Some people such as those who have had lung-related problems, oedema, bone marrow or stem cell transplants, low platelet counts might be at risk of complications if they fly.
 Having cancer can increase the risk of developing a blood clot as do treatments like chemotherapy, surgery and hormone therapy.

-Cancer Travel Insurance
+Travel Insurance for Cancer Patients

-Apply for your online cancer travel insurance quote or call our specialists on 0844 692 8444^.
+Apply online for your cancer travel insurance quote or call our specialists on 0844 692 8444^.